GlobalMilitary.net Open-source military intelligence Updated daily

 Which countries operate the Reliance-class?

-The Reliance-class is operated by United States.
+The Reliance-class is operated by 2 countries, including Sri Lanka and United States.